ashvinau/the-game/CONTRIBUTING.md

 ## Bug Reports

-Report bugs to your group's leader.
+Report bugs to Spencer for review.
 You can also report bugs here:

-https://canvas.northseattle.edu/courses/2023764/discussion_topics/12224321
+https://discord.gg/6ADxcFvK ; Discord channel for an additonal line of communication. https://canvas.northseattle.edu/courses/2023764/discussion_topics/12224321

 ## Code of Conduct